chris1111/Drop-EFI/README.md

 - Update 10 Aug 2024 Fix an issue on macOS Sequoia 15 Beta

 Drop-EFI is a Droplet to mount and Unmount EFI partitions in macOS
-- It works from 10.12 to macOS Sequoia 15.
+- It works from macOS Big Sur 11.5 to macOS Sequoia 15.
-- Gatekeeper must be disable to using it.
 - It can mount EFI partitions (GPT)➤ APFS, (GPT)➤ HFS+J, (GPT)➤ NTFS
 - Not working encrypted volume